Extreme Roofing Inc.

 - Begin researching contractors and checking reviews

-- Compare proposals, verify credentials, and check references
+- Compare proposals, verify credentials, check references

 - Select your contractor and sign the contract